Dave Bampton

 David Peter Bampton (born 5 May 1985) is an English footballer who plays as a midfielder.
 He played in the Football League for Swindon Town.
-He is currently with Swindon Supermarine.
+He is with Swindon Supermarine.

 Playing career

 Swindon Town

 Bampton joined his local side Swindon Town as a trainee in 2001 and was the captain of the club's youth team, the following season he was given a professional contract with the club.

 Bampton drifted his way into the first team squad on occasions during the 2002/03 season.
 Bampton made his first-team debut as a substitute in the 1–0 defeat at Oxford United in an FA Cup tie on 8 December 2002.

 In total Bampton made three League One appearances, coming on as a substitute in all three, he made two appearances against home and away to Plymouth Argyle and one at home against Luton Town, but after failing to make a single appearance during 2003/04, Bampton was released at the end of that season.